 Uncooked lean trimmed boneless chuck steak

-3 pound(s), patted dry, cut into stew-size pieces
+3 pound(s), patted dry and cut into 1-inch pieces

 2 Tbsp, divided